danb35/nethserver-acme-dns/README.md

 NethServer configuration for acme-dns (https://github.com/joohoi/acme-dns)

 ## Description
 This package configures Nethserver 7 for acme-dns.
 It contains templates for the acme-dns config file and the firewall configuration, as well as events to rebuild those files and restart the relevant services.
+For further information on the purpose and usage of this package, see https://wiki.nethserver.org/doku.php?id=userguide:let_s_encrypt_acme-dns.

 This will configure acme-dns to act as the authoritative nameserver for `acme.`yourdomain.